Newells Preparatory School: Badge

-The badge is a device comprising an heraldic style shield of gold on a blue background, over the motto, worded in Middle English, "Be Trewe".
+The Newells badge is a device comprising an heraldic style shield of gold on a blue background, over the motto, worded in Middle English, "Be Trewe".
 In 1939, when faced with the conflict with Germany then under the regime of the Nazi Party whose flag bore some resemblance to the fylfot, the school badge had been varied by putting three Cross potent in place of the three heraldic fylfot crosses which had previously been used.
 The fylfot, symbolising peace and good will, had been in general use in Asia for thousands of years before, as a government spokesman mentioned in Parliament, "it was hijacked by the Nazi party."

 Newells, the house

 The house occupied by the school when at Lower Beeding had been built c.1869 as a private residence to the designs of Sir Matthew Digby Wyatt, as mentioned in A History of the County of Sussex: Volume 6.
 From 1855 until 1859 Matthew Digby Wyatt was honorary secretary of the Royal Institute of British Architects, and in 1866 received the Royal Gold Medal.
 See also article Wyatt family.
 Photographic images of the exterior and interior of the house when occupied by the prep. school can be seen at the Newells website.
-Wyatt's Royal Gold Medal is mentioned in Oxford DNB.
+Wyatt's Royal Gold Medal is mentioned in the Oxford DNB.